Current Research Program

 Publications:

 Stephen Yang.
-(Accepted and forthcoming).
+(2024).
 Playing with Visibility: Underground Electronic/Dance Music in the Smartphone Age.
-International Journal of Communication.
+International Journal of Communication. [link].

 Documenting the Lived Experiences of Data Subjects